Surfer-Town La Barra

 East of Punta del Este is La Barra known as the surfer town.
 A quiet village during the off-season and buzzing during the summer month.
 La Barra has transformed into a desired town by Punta’s growing international importance over the last years.

-Its landmark Puente Leonel Viera, an undulating bridge that spans the Rio Maldonado, is nicknamed puente de la risa (the bridge of laughter) for the giddy sensation one gets walking across it.
+Its landmark “Puente Leonel Viera”, an undulating bridge that spans over the Rio Maldonado, is nicknamed the “Puente de la Risa” (the bridge of laughter) for the giddy sensation one gets driving across it.

-Set in the heart of La Barra, is Baby Gouda, kitsch and cool with a Moroccan twist.
-The colorful deli stocks an excellent spread of olives, cheeses, and fresh salmon.
+Here along the Punta del Este coast, fish and seafood are specialties, particularly mejillones (mussels), rabas (squid), chipirones (baby squid), and corvina (sea bass).
+Set in the heart of La Barra, is Baby Gouda, a cool place with a Moroccan twist.
+The colorful deli within the premises offers an excellent spread of olives, cheeses, and fresh salmon.
 The adjoining restaurant serves simple but tasty food.

 Cafe Flo just a few steps down the street is a popular place for lunch serving delicious sandwiches with Prosciutto di Parma, Bresaola and Cheese and other fresh ingredients.

 Rex Diner next to Café Flo is spacious with a relaxed atmosphere.
 It offers simple dishes such as chivitos (recommended) and hamburgers you can eat either inside or outside.
 This diner reminds of being in California with its décor.
 The menu also offers seafood and vegetable tacos.
 The prices are reasonable and the attention is fast.

 The gastronomy of La Barra takes us through unforgettable experiences, ranging from beach bars to restaurants that bet on a strong presence of seafood in their menus.

 Nightlife in La Barra